 Resources for parents and carers

-The ongoing COVID-19 pandemic has resulted in a large number of Australian students learning from home, with many parents and carers keen for resources to support them in the learning.
+The ongoing COVID-19 pandemic has resulted in a large number of Australian students needing to learn from home on occasion, with many parents and carers keen for resources to support them in the learning.

 ACARA has compiled a range of resources and links to support parents/carers at this unique time: